-In fourth grade, I was obsessed with R.L.
+In the fourth grade, I was obsessed with R.L.
 Stine’s Goosebumps.
-I remember the pleasure of running my fingers across the raised lettering of the logo, imagining what creepy tale lay in store by studying the cover art.
+I remember the pleasure of running my fingers across the raised lettering of the logo, and imagining what creepy tale lay in store by studying the cover art.
 I loved breathing in the smell of freshly printed pages.
 Whenever I got a new book, I’d plant my nose in it and take in the scent of imagination and possibility.
-Books have always been portals to me.
+For me, books have always been portals.
 The first time I left planet Earth was when I read A Wrinkle in Time.
+First time I cried, probably Bridge to Terabithia.
 Characters became as close to me as real friends by the end of many stories.
 It wasn’t long before I realized that the magic I felt when reading someone else’s story could flow the other way also—that I could be the magician.

 It’s every writer’s dream to walk into a bookstore and see their own book on the shelf.
 Realizing that dream usually includes the work of a great literary agent.
 Here’s how I ended up getting my agent, and some of the things I’ve learned.

 GETTING SOMEONE TO READ YOUR STORY